 Avoid single-tone solutions

 Unicolor wedding decoration can look quite dull, even if that base color is the prettiest and your most favorite one.
-White, for instance, is the most favorite color for the wedding, however, without a proper support of other hues, it will look too plain.
+White, for instance, is the most favorite color for the wedding, however, without proper support of other hues, it will look too plain.
 Try playing with subtle combinations of close tones to make it more attractive, for example, white with nudes or light olive tones.

 Curate the trends